 When she came back out, with her leg reattached as good as new, I gave her a hug and we walked silently together back down to the reception area.
 We found my trunk again and we both sat on it, and then wondered where to go from here.

 Eeep, super intense chapter...
 What did you think?
-Let me know in that little grey box!
+Your reviews make me so happy.
 Thanks for reading!

 Previous Chapter Next Chapter